 High Blood Pressure

 Your morning headache could be a result of high blood pressure.
-It is important to check our blood pressure regularly and 140/90 mm mercury (Hg)
+It is important to check our blood pressure regularly and 140/90 mm mercury (Hg) or above is generally defined as high blood pressure.
+Most of us who have high blood pressure don’t know that the extra pressure could lead to headaches.

 It is important to get your pressure checked by your doctor and make necessary changes in your diet and lifestyle.
 This will help you bring your blood pressure to normal and cure your headaches as well.